huggingface/transformers/docs/source/en/agents.md

 ### Leverage gradio-tools

 [gradio-tools](https://github.com/freddyaboulton/gradio-tools) is a powerful library that allows using Hugging Face Spaces as tools.
-It supports many existing Spaces as well as custom Spaces to be designed with it.
+It supports many existing Spaces as well as custom Spaces.

 We offer support for `gradio_tools` by using the `Tool.from_gradio` method.
 For example, we want to take advantage of the `StableDiffusionPromptGeneratorTool` tool offered in the `gradio-tools` toolkit so as to